 Earlier, we covered product testing for all major domains such as Modbus validation in industrial, displays in consumer domain, UDS in automotive domain, Wi-Fi in consumer domain etc. Bluetooth is also one of the key technologies used in consumer, automotive, medical, and industrial domains.
-There are several factors in Bluetooth design that may influence overall performance such as antenna design, power supplies, other wireless communications chips or the final housing.
+There are several factors in Bluetooth design that may influence overall performance such as antenna design, power supplies, other wireless communications chips, or the final housing.
 Therefore, it is necessary to test the Bluetooth device to verify its performance and ensure conformance with the Bluetooth Special Interest Group (SIG) standards and regulatory requirements.
 This is especially important because Bluetooth operates in the unlicensed spectrum and has to work seamlessly with other radio technologies that use the same spectrum.
+Proper application profile testing and physical level testing are essential to confirm both compliance and functional correctness.
+Embien's cross-domain embedded services include Bluetooth Low Energy (BLE) solutions for consumer devices covering end-to-end application profile testing and physical level testing.

 Bluetooth Classic Physical Layer Testing

-In Bluetooth classic device, physical layer supports 2 transport schemes (SCO & ACL) to support data transfer.
-Bluetooth Classic radio, also referred to as BR/EDR, can be tested by vendor-specific control interface and can be used for fully automated tests.
-The Bluetooth SIG has specified a test mode and interface that should be used to control the Device under test (DUT) during compliance testing.
+In Bluetooth classic device, physical layer supports 2 transport schemes (SCO and ACL) to support data transfer.
+Physical level testing for Bluetooth Classic, also referred to as BR/EDR, can be performed via vendor-specific control interface and used for fully automated tests.
+The Bluetooth SIG has specified a test mode and interface that should be used to control the Device under test (DUT) during compliance physical level testing.
 This uses the link management protocol (LMP) to control the DUT over the Bluetooth radio link.

 Bluetooth Testing Classic

-During testing, the tester and the Device under test (DUT) form a Bluetooth piconet, where the tester acts as the central device and has full control over the test sequence via a control interface using the link management protocol (LMP).
-The DUT acts as peripheral and is set at the beginning via a DUT specific local interface in test mode (TM) for testing.
+During physical level testing, the tester and the Device under test (DUT) form a Bluetooth piconet, where the tester acts as the central device and has full control over the test sequence via a control interface using the link management protocol (LMP).
+The DUT acts as peripheral and is set at the beginning via a DUT-specific local interface in test mode (TM) for testing.

-Few test cases that can be run are:
+Few test cases that can be run during physical level testing are:

-Bluetooth physical layer test items comprise transmitter tests that cover transmit power, power density spectrum, spurious emission, or modulation accuracy, as well as receiver tests for sensitivity or blocking performance.
+Bluetooth physical level testing items comprise transmitter tests covering transmit power, power density spectrum, spurious emission, and modulation accuracy, as well as receiver tests for sensitivity and blocking performance.

 Bluetooth LE Physical Layer Testing

-Standalone battery-operated low power devices are the main use cases of BLE.
-Some of the devices that use BLE are home automation system, fitness tracking, fleet tracking etc. Critical testing of this device involves RF testing and power consumption.
+Standalone battery-operated low-power devices are the main use cases for Bluetooth Low Energy (BLE) solutions for consumer devices.
+Some of the devices that use BLE include home automation systems, fitness trackers, and fleet tracking devices.
+Physical level testing of Bluetooth Low Energy (BLE) solutions for consumer devices involves RF testing and power consumption validation.

-Bluetooth SIG Standardized direct test mode (DTM) to test transmitter, receiver with control facilitated test commands.
-This mode enables testing of the Bluetooth LE transmitter and receiver, with control facilitated through a dedicated wired test interface.
+Bluetooth SIG standardized Direct Test Mode (DTM) to test transmitter and receiver with control facilitated test commands — this is the standard protocol for Bluetooth DTM direct test mode protocol testing.
+This mode enables physical level testing of the Bluetooth LE transmitter and receiver, with control facilitated through a dedicated wired test interface.
 For the wired interface, two specified options include a USB or RS232 connection to the host control interface (HCI) of the DUT.
+Bluetooth DTM direct test mode protocol testing is the baseline validation step for any Bluetooth Low Energy (BLE) solutions for consumer devices.

 Bluetooth LE Testing